CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Impossibility results

 Client $c_1$ cannot distinguish between World A and World B and therefore, the rule $\rho_1$ is not sufficient.
-Next, consider any rule $\rho$ which is gathering stages of at least $t$ votes.
-First, it must be $t \leq n-f $, since the $f$ Byzantine validators might never participate.
-Now, consider the rules $\rho_a$ and $\rho_b$, which are receiving stages of at least $t_1 = n-f$ votes and $t_2$ votes for some $t_2 \in [1, n-f)$ respectively.
+Next, consides certificates of stages of at least $t$ votes. since the $f$ Byzantine validators might never participate, $t \leq n-f $.
+Now, consider any rules $\rho_a$ and $\rho_b$, which are receiving stages of at least $t_1 = n-f$ votes and $t_2$ votes for some $t_2 \in [1, n-f)$ respectively.
 Any certificate validating $\rho_1$ also validates $\rho_2$.
-Therefore, an inclusion proof consisting of stages of $t_1 = n-f \geq q$ votes is the strongest certificate that clients can receive, and will therefore accept the inclusion proofs for the blocks in the conflicting ledgers $T_1, T_2$. \footnote{A difference approach is to notice that $c_1$ cannot distinguish between World 1 and World 2 of the Double Spending Attack.}
+Therefore, an inclusion proof consisting of stages of $t_1 = n-f \geq q$ votes is the strongest certificate that clients can receive, and will therefore accept the inclusion proofs for the blocks in the conflicting ledgers $T_1, T_2$. \footnote{A different approach is to notice that $c_1$ cannot distinguish between World 1 and World 2 of the Double Spending Attack.}

 \com{ \paragraph{Extension to the dynamic settings.} Now, we consider that the set of validators can change.
 We denote by $N_0$ the initial set of validators and by $N_i$ the set of validators the i-th time it was changed.